 In planning work and activities, staff assess the possible impact of what is planned for different individuals and groups and make any appropriate adjustments to ensure access, participation and learning for all pupils where possible.
 For outings or school journeys, staff carry out risk assessments and make reasonable adjustments to ensure optimum participation for all pupils.
-We focus on preparation for adult life and on developing strategies for life-long learning, by providing challenging opportunities which meet individual needs e.g. Residential activities, Duke of Edinburgh award trips, Off site learning experiences, Work Related Studies.
+We focus on preparation for adult life and on developing strategies for life-long learning, by providing challenging opportunities which meet individual needs eg residential activities, Duke of Edinburgh award trips, Vocational Studies, Work Related Studies & Life Skills etc.